 Since there is no specific regulation regarding third-party funding, there are no minimum or maximum amounts.

 Third parties usually fund attorneys’ fees and expenses related to factual and expert witnesses, as well as any bonds or other guarantees that may be necessary if an injunctive measure is obtained.

-There are no time limits by when a party to the litigation should obtain third-party funding.
-It could be done before the trial starts or at any point during the proceedings.
+There are no time limits for a party to the litigation to obtain third-party funding; it could be done before the trial starts or at any point during the proceedings.